DHD: Six takeaways from ‘The Clinton Series’

 As a Christian, when I read her comment “inability to evolve,” I want to say inability to surrender our life to Christ.
 There is some humanistic flavoring in Lewinsky’s comments, but I think she comes close to presenting the way Jesus taught how to live and to treat people.

 I said the series gives an objective view.
 The ones who appear with the least positivity are Bill and Hillary Clinton.
 In my lifetime, the president who receives the most negative commentary from the entertainment world would be Richard Nixon.
 The Clinton Affair hits Bill and Hillary with the level of extreme criticism that would mirror what has been given to Nixon.
 In my opinion, all of it is deserved.

 It’s a different day.
 The mistreatment of women, especially to the horrible level of sexual harassment or abuse, is viewed more forcefully with punishment.

 This is not something that should be viewed from a political lens.
 Rather, treating all people with respect should be a priority for everybody.
 This is what Christ taught and demonstrated.
-May we all model His leadership.
+May we all model His leadership and example.